 Then we proceeded to Bentota, the famous beach destination of Srilanka and reached Bentota around 7:00 PM.

 So the duration from Ellewala to Bentota was around 4 hours journey.
 The roads and highway are very smooth and we can driver at around 100 kmph.

 We resided in the hotel Ekho Surf which is on the beach hotel and our room was on the ground floor facing the beach.
 We step out of the room and we are on the beach.
 Hotel Ekho Surf staff is very helpful and they helped us celebrate the birthday of my wife on the beach which was her wish.
 The next day early morning we enjoyed the beach water of the Bentota, which was very clean, the waves’ current was also very good and safe to bathe in the sea.
 You can enjoy a lot as there are very few people to disturb you on the beach as it’s kind of a private beach.

 Other major things to do in Bentota includes:

 Day 4 : Local Sightseeing in Bentota

 The river also consists of 25 islands, out of which only 15 are of sizable landmass and safe to visit.
-One island where the motorboat halts is the Cinnamon Island which has cinnamon trees sprawling over acres of land, and the plantations date back to the 1900s.
+One island where the motorboat halts are the Cinnamon Island which has cinnamon trees sprawling over acres of land and the plantations date back to the 1900s.
 It is an age-old cinnamon plantation set on an island that has been run by a single family for generations.
 Here, one can learn more about the process of harvesting cinnamon.
 Another stop in the Madu River Safari is at Koth Duwa, one of the large inhabited islands in Madu Ganga.
 The island houses an ancient Buddhist Temple comprising many buildings and thus covers the entire island.
 The noteworthy places in the temple are Bo-tree, Image house, and Dagoba.

 Day 5: Bentota to Colombo